For the last decade Wild Horse Education has served as a reference for both newcomers and experienced advocates.

 Desktop guide to the “web of agencies and jurisdictions”: https://wildhorseeducation101.files.wordpress.com/2011/04/wheagencyissue1.pdf

 Freezemark: what is it and how do you read one: https://wildhorseeducation.org/blm-freezemark/

 Basics on wild horses and the slaughter issue: https://wildhorseeducation.org/2020/06/24/wild-horse-slaughter-safe-burns-budget/

 Our team “101” training includes basics in field documentation.
 One of the basics to keep in mind with wild horses are natural seasonal changes that occur in all wild grazers and breed influence of each herd.
 More HERE: https://wildhorseeducation.org/body-scoring-and-the-wild-horse/

 Level 200-400 includes includes forage grids, spring flow and more.

-The magazines below cover different topics and are companion pieces to each “101” webinar, or in person class, Wild Horse Education runs.
+The magazines below covers different topics and are companion pieces to each “101” webinar, or in person class, Wild Horse Education runs.
 The two offered below are samples of the written material provided during “class time.”

 To access the magazines you can enable Flash and flip through.
 Just click on the image and a viewer will open in your browser.